hammerheim-game/hammerheim-rules/5-warbands.md

 to decide on a new leader (usually through personal combat).
 Profile M WS BS S T W I A Ld
 4 4 3 3 4 1 3 1 7
-Weapons/Armour: Big ’Uns may be equipped with weapons and armour chosen from the Orc equipment list.
+Weapons/Armor: Big ’Uns may be equipped with weapons and armor chosen from the Orc equipment list.
 Skills: The Orc Big ‘Uns may choose from Combat, Shooting & Strength when he gains a new skill.
 In addition, the Orc Big ‘Uns may choose from the Orc Special Skill list.